 SweatStack developer docs¶

 SweatStack is the sports data platform for developers.
 One API for activity, daily, and test data across every supported wearable.
-These docs cover everything you need to build on it: the API, the official Python client, the CLI, OAuth2 flows, and integrations with FastAPI, Streamlit, and Jupyter.
+Build personal automations, public products, or the next coaching platform without scraping or shimming wearable APIs yourself.

 Build with¶